annadoannn/cse15l-lab-reports/lab report 1.md

 - **How did you get the output?**
        `cat` is the concatenate function in the terminal.
 It reads data from the file and gives its content as the output.
 It requires a path to output what is inside.
 - **Is the output an error?
 Why or why not?**
       The output is not an error.
 Due to `cat` not having an argument, there is nothing to output and it shouldn't.
+The `^C` is an abort function to exit out of the `cat` function.
+If we didn't abort, the terminal would've been continuously running while outputting nothing.

 ## 2. Share an example of using the command with a path to a directory as an argument